TaskarCenterAtUW/TDEI-osw-datasvc-ts/README.md

     "jobId":"<jobId>",
     "status":"<started/completed/failed>",
-    "message":"<any error message. will be blank for completed or started>", "sourceUrl":"<url to the source dataset>",
-    "targetUrl":"<url to download the formatted set>",
+    "message":"<any error message. will be blank for completed or started>", "downloadUrl":"<url to download the formatted set>",
     "conversion":"<type of conversion> osm-osw or osw-osm" }